Surgeons Martyn Knowles and Ben Wood decided to earn their MBAs so they could turn their business idea into a reality.

 Knowles and Wood (both MBA ’18) have been friends since they started medical school in 2003.
 They wanted to harness technology to solve a problem they encountered in operating rooms: unused surgical instruments and their hidden costs.

 “We needed more than just two surgeons and an idea,” says Knowles.
 So he and Wood decided to enroll together in the Weekend Executive MBA Program to develop their business expertise and focus on the strategy and entrepreneurship track.

-“The program served as an incubator and accelerator for our product,” says Knowles.
-“We utilized our company as the basis for our class projects and were able to receive feedback from world-class faculty.
-Those relationships, cultivated by Ted Zoller and the School’s entrepreneurship program, enabled us get to the point where we were able to successfully launch our company before the end of our MBA program.”
+“The MBA program served as an incubator and accelerator for our product,” says Knowles.
+“We used our company as the basis for our class projects and received feedback from world-class faculty.
+Those relationships, cultivated by Ted Zoller and other faculty and the Business School’s entrepreneurship program, enabled us get to the point where we successfully launched our company even before the end of our MBA program.”

 They founded the healthcare technology company Operative Flow Technologies (OpFlow) in 2018.
 Wood serves as president and Knowles as chief medical officer.

 “Alongside the technological expertise of our CEO David Rowe, the MBA program catalyzed the development of our idea to a commercially viable product, says Wood.
 One of the first markers of success was proving through the data what we thought would be true: that our solution would provide improved efficiency, cost savings and, ultimately, better patient outcomes.”

 After a successful pilot project to provide proof of concept, they completed a 12-month project with UNC Rex Hospital to expand the use of the platform.
 “We received a great amount of excellent feedback from Rex Hospital and they were very excited about the data we provided,” says Knowles.

 Then they expanded throughout the UNC Healthcare System and a total of 18 facilities in six large U.S. healthcare systems.